jrherr/2014-06-26-nd/novice/extras/01-branching.md

 * 34961b1 Concerns about Mars's moons on my furry friend
 * f22b25e Starting to think about Mars
 ~~~
+{:class="out"}

 This ASCII art is fine for small sets of changes,
 but for anything significant,
-it's much better to use a proper GUI that can draw graphs using lines instead of characters.
+it's much better to use a GUI
+that can draw graphs using lines instead of characters.

 Branching strikes most newcomers as unnecessary complexity,
 particularly for single-author projects.